GGF/Production-Base/lib/core/contrib/minify/README.txt

-The files in this directory represent the default Minify setup designed to ease integration with your site.
+﻿The files in this directory represent the default Minify setup designed to ease integration with your site.
 This app will combine and minify your Javascript or CSS files and serve them with HTTP compression and cache headers.